S3 method for class 'ppp'

 Coordinate axes and axis labels are not drawn, by default.

-To draw coordinate axes, set axes=TRUE
+To draw coordinate axes, set axes=TRUE.

-To draw axis labels, set ann=TRUE
+To draw axis labels, set ann=TRUE and give values to the

-.
+arguments xlab and ylab.
 See the Examples.

 Only the default style of axis is supported;